- Easy to use

 …despite working alongside smart and organized people, we spend too much time doing “work about work”.
 This wasted energy – writing and reading emails, attending status meetings, and tracking down updates – slows us down, reduces our collective output and keeps us from setting larger goals.

-The two men concluded that tools like email, documents, files, and wiki could not keep up with the “scope of their ambitions,” and set out to build a new kind of web application to manage Facebook’s internal coordination.
+The two men concluded that tools such as email, documents, files, and wiki could not keep up with the “scope of their ambitions.”
+So they set out to build a new kind of web application to manage Facebook’s internal coordination.
 Soon after its implementation, Asana quickly began to replace daily meetings, reduce the volume of emails, and help people work at peak efficiency.

 Asana was officially released out of beta and made available to the public in 2011.
-This software is currently used on six continents by a diverse range of industries and businesses, and big-name clients include Dropbox, Virginia Tech, Pinterest, and Synthetic Genomics.
+Currently, 50,000 organizations from a diverse range of industries and businesses use this software, including Airbnb, General Electric, and The New York Times.

 Table of Contents